-NA-targeting antibodies can protect against IAV infection, disease, and transmission,^{6,14,17,39,40} but are poorly induced by currently licensed influenza vaccines.2 Since the antigenic drift of NA is discordant with that of HA,41 enhancing the antibody response against NA could potentially improve protection against drifted strains.
+NA-targeting antibodies can protect against IAV infection, disease, and transmission 6,14,17,40,41, but are poorly induced by currently licensed influenza vaccines2.
+Since the antigenic drift of NA is discordant with that of HA 42, enhancing the antibody response against NA could potentially improve protection against drifted strains.
 Here, we show that multivalent presentation of tetrameric NA antigens on a self-assembling protein nanoparticle enhances their immunogenicity and results in improved protection from lethal IAV challenge.
 Additionally, we demonstrate that combining N1 and N2 NA antigens on mosaic nanoparticles is an effective strategy to induce protective immunity against both human H1N1 and H3N2 IAV subtypes.

 The structural integrity of NA antigens is crucial for the induction of a qualitative immune response.
 It was recently shown that in some recombinant soluble NAs, in particular those of the N1 subtype, the head domain exhibits a more open or disordered conformation.
-Extensive mutational stabilization was required to change these into tightly packed, symmetric tetramers that resemble the native NA as it is presumably present on viral particles.^{36,37} In contrast, our NA antigens adopt the closed conformation without the need for stabilizing mutations.
+Extensive mutational stabilization was required to change these into tightly packed, symmetric tetramers that resemble the native NA as it is presumably present on viral particles^{37,38}.
+In contrast, our NA antigens adopt the closed conformation without the need for stabilizing mutations.
 This difference may be attributed to the different tetramerization domains that were used.
-The recombinant NAs that displayed a more open head assembly were fused to a tetramerization domain derived from human vasodilator-stimulated phosphoprotein (VASP), which has a coiled-coil structure with right-handed rotation.36 The tetrabrachion coiled-coil that was used in our study has a more parallel structure and is suggested to provide higher stability to recombinant NAs^{35,42} and to result in NAs with higher enzymatic activity.32 These findings suggest that using a better-suited tetramerization domain may obviate the need for mutagenesis to produce recombinant NAs that adopt the closed conformation.
+The recombinant NAs that displayed a more open head assembly were fused to a tetramerization domain derived from human vasodilator-stimulated phosphoprotein (VASP), which has a coiled-coil structure with right-handed rotation37.
+The tetrabrachion coiled-coil that was used in our study has a more parallel structure and is suggested to provide higher stability to recombinant NAs^{36,43} and to result in NAs with higher enzymatic activity33.
+These findings suggest that using a better-suited tetramerization domain may obviate the need for mutagenesis to produce recombinant NAs that adopt the closed conformation.
 Nevertheless, the stabilizing mutations reported by Ellis and colleagues may further enhance the protein stability.

 Our recombinant NA antigens are immunogenic and can induce a protective immune response against IAV challenge in mice.
-Consistent with previous studies focusing on other viral glycoproteins,^{18-22} we found that the immunogenicity of NA can be enhanced by presenting it on nanoparticles.
-Nanoparticle-based immunogens elicit a stronger humoral immune response, characterized by higher antibody titers and possibly with higher affinity.22 Antigen conjugation to a nanoparticle carrier results in immunogens that mimic the size and repetitiveness of the antigens on the virus particle.
-These characteristics promote the induction of a robust immune response on various levels, including increased innate immune activation, improved drainage to the lymph nodes, and cross-linking of B cell receptors leading to stronger B cell activation.^{23,24} Our NA-Mi3 nanoparticles achieved a tenfold dose-sparing effect compared to unconjugated NA.
+Consistent with previous studies on NA as well as other viral glycoproteins^{18-22,25}, we found that the immunogenicity of NA can be enhanced by presenting it on nanoparticles.
+Nanoparticle-based immunogens elicit a stronger humoral immune response, characterized by higher antibody titers and possibly with higher affinity22.
+Antigen conjugation to a nanoparticle carrier results in immunogens that mimic the size and repetitiveness of the antigens on the virus particle.
+These characteristics promote the induction of a robust immune response on various levels, including increased innate immune activation, improved drainage to the lymph nodes, and cross-linking of B cell receptors leading to stronger B cell activation^{23,24}.
+Although we cannot exclude that the Mi3 nanoparticles themselves have adjuvanting properties, this was observed not to be the case for similar Lumazine synthase nanoparticles in combination with SpyTag/SpyCatcher technology22.
+Our NA-Mi3 nanoparticles achieved a tenfold dose-sparing effect compared to unconjugated NA.
 Thus, nanoparticle presentation of NA could be an effective strategy for antigen sparing in addition to the use of adjuvants.
 This could be particularly valuable in a pandemic context.